philipleindecker/philipleindecker.github.io/pages/about.md

 # **About Me**

 Hi my name is **{{ site.author.name }}**,<br>
-and I am currently a Master Student in Physics at ETH Zürich in Switzerland.
+and I am currently a PhD Student in Physics at ETH Zürich in Switzerland.

 For detailed infromation see my [CV](/assets/cv/resume_cv.pdf).